 As a member of an organization with privileges to perform network analysis, you can use the map viewer to get a set of turn-by-turn driving or walking directions.
 You can set the travel mode, create a round trip, factor in current traffic, and optimize your route.

-Once you get directions, you can do any of the following: zoom to the full route, see a specific segment of the route, make changes to the route, print the directions, add the route as a layer in your map, or perform analysis on the route.
+Once you get directions, you can do any of the following: zoom to the full route, see a specific segment of the route, make changes to the route, print the directions, save the route as a layer and as an item in My Content, share the route layer with others, or perform analysis on the route.